mrjones2014/legendary.nvim/README.md

 - Integration with [which-key.nvim](https://github.com/folke/which-key.nvim), use your existing `which-key.nvim` tables with `legendary.nvim`
 - Uses `vim.ui.select()` so it can be hooked up to a fuzzy finder using something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) for a VS Code command palette like interface
 - Execute normal, insert, and visual mode keymaps, commands, and autocommands, when you select them
+- Show your most recently executed keymap, command, or autocmd at the top when triggered via `legendary.nvim` (can be disabled via config)
 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
 Comment on [this issue](https://github.com/mrjones2014/legendary.nvim/issues/1) or submit a PR!